TheCyberBrick/AutoFlats/README.md

 | Argument (bold = required) | Description                   |
 |----------------------------|-------------------------------|
 |`--db <path>` | Path to file where the state is stored. |
-##### 2.8 Optional. `AutoFlats calibrate`: Calibrates all lights matching the current set of flats with a stacked master flat
+##### 2.8 Optional. `AutoFlats calibrate`: Calibrates all lights matching the current set of flats with a stacked master flat.
+If batch size is set, returns `END` once all matching lights have been calibrated.
 | Argument (bold = required) | Description                   |
 |----------------------------|-------------------------------|
 |`--db <path>` | Path to file where the state is stored. |